Grower Glossary – CUpdated 18 days ago

 When harmful microbes or pathogens spread between plants, tools, or systems.

-Sanitize tools between plants to prevent spread of diseases like powdery mildew or root rot.
+Sanitize tools between plants to prevent diseases like powdery mildew, root rot, or hop latent viroid.

 Cotyledon

-The seed’s first leaves (often rounded) that store energy for initial growth.
+The seed's first leaves (usually rounded) that store energy for initial growth.

-They yellow and fall off naturally as true leaves form.
+They yellow and fall off naturally as true leaves take over.
+Don't panic when it happens.

 Crop Steering

-A precision cultivation technique using environmental and irrigation changes to “steer” growth toward veg (stretch) or flower (bud building).
+A precision cultivation technique that uses environmental and irrigation changes to steer growth toward either vegetative (stretch) or generative (bud building) modes.

 Used heavily in professional cannabis facilities to maximize yield and resin content.